jgte/zh/english.md

 To turn on the TV, follow these steps:

 1. Make sure the TV and the decoder (the black box next to the TV) are powered.
-2. Pick the remote and press the big red button (standby/on), while pointing the remote to the decoder.
-The red and green lights start flickering
+2. Pick the decoder remote and press the big red button (standby/on), while pointing the remote to the decoder.
+The red and green lights start flickering.
+Sometimes this only happens after a minute or so (but you may proceed to the following step).
 3. Turn on the TV by touching the on/off light (I have marked this area because it's difficult to see during the day).
 There should be an image saying that the signal is getting acquired.
+If you do not see this image, wait for a minute or so.
+It may take somewhere up to a a couple of minutes for the decoder to send this image to the TV.
+4. If this image is still not present but there's a message saying "no signal" (or something to that effect), the input to the TV may be wrongly selected.
+Check at the back of the TV which HDMI port is connected to the decoder (other guest may have changed this) and use the input selection button (at the the bottom right of the TV).
-After 30 seconds or so, the lights in the decoder stop flickering and only the green light will be on.
-At the time, the TV picture should be seen on the TV.
-4. Use the remote to change channels.
+5. After 30 seconds (up to a couple of minutes), the lights in the decoder stop flickering and only the green light will be on.
+At that time, the TV picture should be seen on the TV.
+Use the decoder remote to change channels.

-If there is no sound, turn off the TV and then turn it on again.
-If that doesn't work, do the same to the decoder, by pressing the big red button (standby/on) on the decoder.
+6. If there is no sound, turn off the TV and then turn it on again (by touching the on/off light on the TV).
+If that doesn't work, do the same to the decoder, by pressing the big red button (standby/on) on the decoder remote.

 # Services

 ## WiFi internet

 There is WiFi internet throughout the house.
 The SSID is *Lajinha* and contact me to get the password.
-The traffic is limited to 7Gb/month, so it may run out.
-If that is the case, the internet access is still working but at a much lower speed.
+The traffic is unlimited.
+Nevertheless, there is the remote possibility that I forgot to upgrade the internet plan (since there is no point in keeping the unlimited internet plan when the house is vacant), so please contact me if the internet speed is extremely low.

 During the summer months, the influx of tourists causes the network to overload and the speed might not be as high as expected.

 ## Bed sheets and towels

 Bed sheets and towels are available during your stay.
 If you need more, please find them in the storage room under the stairs.
 In case you cannot find them, please contact [*Sra.
 Zina Sirooka*](#house-contacts) so that she can provide you with more.

-Additionally, each there are two blankets, one bed cover and (one or two) pillows for each bed.
-You can find them in the closet of all rooms.
+Additionally, there are two blankets, one bed cover and (one or two) pillows for each bed.
+You can find them in the closets, in every room.

 ## Laundry